 Tips as You Set Your Budgeting Goals

-- As you work on your budget, be sure that you are including all of your expenses, including paying off debt and building an emergency fund.
+- As you work on your budget, be sure that you are including all of your expenses, including paying off debt, utilities, and building an emergency fund.

 - Setting up a budget that works may take a few months to complete.

 Getting out of debt is the second step in changing your financial picture.
-It is important to realize that if you are going into debt, any money that you save is negated by the amount that you go into debt.
-You should make it your first priority to get out of debt and then focus on your savings goals.
 Learn what you can do to set up a debt payment plan that will speed up the process, and ways that you can find more money to apply to your debt.
-As you reach milestones on getting out of debt, you may want to reward yourself to help you stay motivated throughout the year.
+As you reach milestones in the process of getting out of debt, you may want to reward yourself to help you stay motivated throughout the year.

 Tips as You Set Your Getting Out of Debt Goals